 As described below, a key step in the definition of involutive Heegaard Floer homology is naturality of the Heegaard Floer invariants~\cite{OS06:HolDiskFour,JT:Naturality}.
 Another implication of naturality is that the mapping class group of a $3$-manifold $Y$ acts on the Heegaard Floer invariants of $Y$; this action has been studied relatively little.

-Bordered Heegaard Floer homology, introduced by Ozsv\'ath, Thurston, and the second author, is an extension of the Heegaard Floer invariant $\HFa(Y)$ to $3$-manifolds with boundary~\cite{LOT1,LOT2}.
-In particular, bordered Floer homology leads to a practical algorithm for computing $\HFa(Y)$~\cite{LOT4}.
+Bordered Heegaard Floer homology, introduced by Ozsv\'ath, Thurston, and the second author, extends the Heegaard Floer invariant $\HFa(Y)$ to $3$-manifolds with boundary~\cite{LOT1,LOT2}, leading to a practical algorithm for computing $\HFa(Y)$~\cite{LOT4}.
 In this paper we extend that algorithm to compute both the hat variant of involutive Heegaard Floer homology and the mapping class group action on $\HFa(Y)$.
-Although the two actions are different, their description in terms of bordered Floer homology is quite similar.
+Although the two actions are different, their description in terms of bordered Floer homology are quite similar.
 We also prove a (hitherto unknown) surgery exact triangle for the hat variant of involutive Heegaard Floer homology.
 In the rest of the introduction we recall some of the definitions and sketch how these algorithms work.

 Given a 3-manifold $Y$, the minus (respectively hat) involutive Heegaard Floer complex of $Y$ is defined as follows~\cite{HM:involutive}.
 Fix a pointed Heegaard diagram $\HD$ for $Y$.
 Recall that $\CF^-(\HD)$ (respectively $\CFa(\HD)$) is a chain complex of free $\Field[U]$-modules (respectively $\Field$-vector spaces).
 Consider the modules